Archive

 November 12, 2025 Leave a comment

-As the issue of best use of taxpayers capital again raises its head, a curt reminder of just how good Govts (od any stripe) are at managing projects “owned” by the state is this:
+As the issue of best use of taxpayers capital again raises its head, a curt reminder of just how good Govts (of any stripe) are at managing projects “owned” by the state is this:

 “Radio NZ reports: